kwkou/815/articles/cdn-enus-https-how-to.md

 	**Access port for client access to CDN node**: Specify how the client you wish to enable will access the CDN node.

 	1) Only enable HTTPS access (HTTP access is forbidden)

 	2) Enable HTTP and HTTPS access

 	3) Always redirect HTTP access to HTTPS access

-	**Return-to-source port for CDN node access to the source station**: Specify how the CDN node can achieve return-to-source access.
+	**Return-to-source port for CDN node access to the source station**: Specify how the CDN node can return to origin source.

 		1) Only use HTTP to return to source